nnellans/terraform-guide/README.md

 # outputs are displayed in the console after running certain terraform commands
 # you can also use a Remote State Data Source (see above) to read Output Variables
 ```
-- Outputs are used when you want to output a value or values from one Terraform Root Module, and consume those values in a separate Terraform Root Module
 - When defining an Output:
   - `value` is the only required parameter
   - Setting the `sensitive=true` parameter means that Terraform will not display the output’s value at the end of a `terraform apply`